-The pretty and fragrant calamint flowers grow in small clusters and come in a range of colors, including white, purple, pink and red.
-Known for being attractive to pollinators they're well-suited to cottage and herb gardens, and perennial borders.
-Calamints drought-tolerance and ability to grow in infertile soils means they're also a popular addition in xeriscape landscapes.
+The pretty and fragrant calamint flowers grow in small clusters and come in a range of colors, including white, purple, pink, and red.
+Known for being attractive to pollinators, calamint is well-suited to cottage and herb gardens, as well as perennial borders.
+Additionally, calamint's tolerance of drought and poor soil means the plant is a popular addition in xeriscape landscapes.

-Known for being able to adapt to pretty much any soil type, calamint can grow in infertile, gravelly, loamy and sandy varieties without issue.
+Known for being able to adapt to pretty much any soil type, calamint can grow in infertile, gravelly, loamy, and sandy varieties without issue.
 The only truly important factor is that the soil it's planted in boasts good drainage to prevent root rot and other diseases.

 Calamint likes to be kept consistently moist, but it copes surprisingly well through periods of drought.
-To prevent stress in prolonged drought conditions, where possible, you should still lightly water your calamint after the top inch of soil has dried out.
+To prevent stress in prolonged drought conditions, you should still lightly water your calamint after the top inch of soil has dried out.
 Overwatering, however, is a bigger problem.
 Calamint roots don't like to be sitting in standing water and can easily develop root rot if kept moist for too long without being allowed to dry out.

 Temperature and Humidity

 If you experience chilly winters, calamint could be suited to your garden.
 They're relatively cold hardy and can survive even when temperatures reach below freezing.
 However, this isn't a plant that appreciates extreme heat or humidity—those conditions may necessitate a slight change in your care routines, such as more shade or more frequent watering.

-Unless they're planted in highly infertile soil, your calamint won't need any fertilization.
-If the soil is particularly deficient in nutrients, applying a balanced fertilizer just once at the start of the spring could help to increase the plant's vigor.
+Unless planted in highly infertile soil, your calamint won't need any fertilization.
+If your soil is particularly deficient in nutrients, applying a balanced fertilizer just once at the start of the spring could help to increase the plant's vigor.

 Varieties of Calamint

-- Calamintha nepeta: Also known as lesser calamint, this varietal is one of the most popular options, it flowers abundantly, has a pleasant fragrance, and is fast-spreading.
+- Calamintha nepeta: Also known as lesser calamint, this varietal is one of the most popular options.
+It flowers abundantly, has a pleasant fragrance, and is fast spreading.
 The blooms are usually white but can sometimes be purple or blue.

-Calamintha sylvatica - This lilac-flowered variety can cope with higher temperatures better than other species in the genus.
-It also produces a particularly flavourful tea.
+- Calamintha sylvatica : This lilac-hued variety can cope with higher temperatures and produces a particularly flavorful tea.

-Trimming back the plant to half height after the growing season can also encourage new spring growth and keep this bushy perennial from looking untidy.
+Trimming back the plant to half height after its growing season can also encourage new growth come spring and help to keep this bushy perennial from looking untidy.
 It can also redirect the plant's energy into blooming more vigorously instead of maintaining a too-large size.